beeva-arturomartinez/beeva-best-practices/backend/java/README.md

 #### Converting Checked Exception into RuntimeException

-This is one of the technique used to limit use of checked Exception in many of frameworks like Spring, where most of checked Exception, which stem from JDBC is wrapped into DataAccessException, an unchecked Exception.
+This is one of the technique used to limit use of checked Exception in many of frameworks like Spring, where most of checked Exceptions which stem from JDBC, are wrapped into DataAccessException, an unchecked Exceptions.

 This Java best practice provides benefits, in terms of restricting specific exception into specific modules, like SQLException into DAO layer and throwing meaningful RuntimeException to client layer.